-The Lord Roberts Centre is the Headquarters of the NSRA, housing the Association's offices, 10m airgun and 50m rifle ranges with electronic targets, our Shop and Showroom and ranges for both airgun and a number of smallbore cartridge disciplines.
+The Lord Roberts Centre is the Headquarters of the NSRA, housing the Association's offices, meeting rooms, our Shop and Showroom and ranges for both airgun and a number of smallbore cartridge disciplines.
 It is situated within the National Shooting Centre of Bisley Camp.
 Please see our companion site for more details of the Centre as a venue.

 Lord Roberts Centre

 For those approaching from the M3 via the A322, turn right at the traffic lights between Bisley and Knaphill villages on to Queens Road.
 The entrance to Bisley Camp is about one-and-a-half miles along Queens Road on the right.

 Once you enter the Bisley Camp by turning off Queens Road on to Kings Avenue, the approach to the Centre is clearly marked.
 Turn left into Elcho Road and first left again.
 Then take the right turn just after the road bends to the left and you will soon find yourself in the car park.

 Brookwood Station is approximately one mile away.
 There is a taxi firm based in Brookwood village close to the station.

 The NSRA Aldersley facility in the West Midlands is unique in the UK.
 Alongside an outdoor range for smallbore rifle shooting up to 100 yards there is a purpose-built centre accommodating all levels of indoor shooting with smallbore rifles, airguns & crossbows, from beginners and casual shooters through to the sport's elite competitors.

 Located at Aldersley Leisure Village, Wolverhampton, it is the home to club shooters, regional, and national squads.
 Many organisations with links to target shooting regularly use the centre.
 There is ample parking, including disabled spaces.